 WH Long’s Dictionary of the Isle of Wight Dialect, Subscribers’ Edition published 1886.
 Reprints are available.
 Major source of Dialect with examples, Folk Song, Mummers’, Customs.
 Long’s Dictionary

 Website containing words, sheet music and recordings of a large number of Isle of Wight Folk Songs, also details of Country Dances, Legends, Stories, Festivities and Singing Games. isleofwightfolkarchive.co.uk

 Miscellany, from a variety of sources, of Customs, Sayings, Festivities, Mummers’, Pastimes and Folk Songs The way we were

-Information about Mummers collected by Stephen Roud.
-Roud’s collection
+Information about Mummers collected by Stephen Roud Roud collection

-Article and photograph about Folk Song activity at the Sloop Inn, written by Brian Reeves, originally published in ‘The Bridge’.
+Article and photograph on Folk Song activity at the Sloop Inn, by Brian Reeves, originally published in ‘The Bridge’.
 Bridge Sloop item

-Article about Morris Dancing, local records from 1595 to 2015, written by Brian Reeves, originally published in ‘The Bridge’.
+Article on Morris Dancing, local records from 1595 to 2015, by Brian Reeves, originally published in ‘The Bridge’.
 Bridge Morris item